shannon112/roscon-25-workshop/docs/setup.md

 QGC v5.0.8 Linux Appimage is added and then extracted during the compilation of the docker AMD64 image.
 If you're running on AMD64 with GUI, then you can open QGC directly from inside the container.

-If instead you're running without GUI, then both docker_run script and the devcontainer allow you to connect PX4 to QGC running on the host.
+If instead you're running without GUI, then you will have to connect PX4 to a QGC instance running on the _host_.

-## Test it out

-Before jumping in into the exercises, the setup can be validated.

-First of all the container needs to be started.
+## How to start the simulation

-There are two proposed ways to do this: through VSCode devcontainers or with pure Docker commands.
+There are two ways to start and interact w through VSCode DevContainers or with pure Docker commands.

 ### Starting the container with pure Docker commands